mightymuke/codemania.github.io/conversations.md

 ## How can I get there?

-Unconferences are fun and collaberative!
+Unconferences are fun and collaborative!
 Make a new friend and [organise a lift-share](https://docs.google.com/spreadsheets/d/1bCF0P5pL8_U9nzpjGa6niFR9ebg8Omo8bsNW94D6XZA/edit?usp=sharing)

 If you have a car and are planning on driving, please add your name to the sheet; indicate where you're coming from, how many empty seats you have and when you're travelling (e.g. both mornings and evenings, or maybe just Saturday morning and Sunday evening)